Ahhh, the ‘80s.

 For cyclists and runners, large lens coverage is crucial for long term visual focus.
 On bright sunny days, double exposure from overhead and reflected sunlight taxes your eyes making it difficult to focus.
 Closely fitted sunglasses with polarised lenses reduce visual fatigue for a smoother visual experience.
 During the 80’s, strongly curved mono lens sunglasses helped reduce light leak by minimising gaps for superior performance.
 Head over to Blenders eyewear to see their range of 80’s sports sunglasses.

 Also known as glacier goggles, glacier shades are characterised by their functional design, featuring large dark lenses and protective side shields.
 Originally designed a hundred years prior in 1888, the design was intended for mountaineers at high altitude exposure.
 With two separate lenses and leather side guards, these sunglasses kept light-leak to an absolute minimum.
-For the ultimate glacier shades look, we suggest the Julbo Vermont Classic sunglasses seen below.
+For the ultimate glacier shades look, we suggest the Julbo Cham sunglasses seen below.

 Oversized mirrored sunglasses